ymwjbxxq/protect-sensitive-data-with-aws-lambda-edge/README.md

 * Intercept data
 * Encrypt at the edge
-* Pass it through before application can process it, reducing exposure.
+* Pass it through before the application can process it, reducing exposure.

 ![picture](https://bitbucket.org/DanBranch/protect_sensitive_data_with_lambda-edge/downloads/arch.png)